Former German nobility in the Nazi Party: Duchy of Saxe-Coburg and Gotha

 In 1977, Ottfried Neubecker, Director of the German General Rolls of Arms and of the Board of the International Academy of Heraldry, with the cooperation of J.P.
-Brooke-Little from the College of Arms, published "A Little Brown Book," later reprinted in 1988/89/97 as " Heraldry.
-Sources, Symbols and Meaning".
+Brooke-Little from the College of Arms, published A Little Brown Book, later reprinted in 1988/89/97 as Heraldry.
+Sources, Symbols and Meaning.
 (ISBN 0-316-64141-3).
-On page 96, Neubecker stated that; "The reigning royal family in Great Britain goes back to Prince Albert of Saxe-Coburg, husband of Queen Victoria.
+On page 96, Neubecker stated that: "The reigning royal family in Great Britain goes back to Prince Albert of Saxe-Coburg, husband of Queen Victoria.
 Our summary of the family tree covers all those descended in the male line from Queen Victoria.
-As the princes of Saxe-Coburg and Gotha were excluded from the British royal family in 1893, the labels chosen independently by them were not recognized in England.
-(Also), on 17 July 1917 the name of Saxe-Coburg was changed to Windsor."
-By warrant of Sep.
-12, 1917 and subsequent Order in Council of 1919, George V removed the inescutcheon of Saxony from the arms of all descendants of the Prince Consort.
+As the princes of Saxe-Coburg and Gotha were excluded from the British royal family in 1893, the labels chosen independently by them were not recognized in England.... on 17 July 1917 the name of Saxe-Coburg was changed to Windsor."
+By warrant of 12 September 1917, and subsequent Order in Council of 1919, George V removed the inescutcheon of Saxony from the arms of all descendants of the Prince Consort.
 Of George's 29 first-cousins on his father's side, 19 were German, the rest half-German; while on his mother's side, of the 31 first-cousins, six were German and 25 half-German.